Management Bulletin 02-17

 This Management Bulletin also contains a sample form (Attachment A) programs may use to summarize the information for use by parents and local public schools.

 The Preschool Services Act of 2001 also contains language relating to the transfer of summary information for children with exceptional needs who are transitioning to a local public school.
 CDD-funded programs should work with local education agencies (LEAs) and/or Regional Centers to coordinate the transition process for children with exceptional needs, including the provision of relevant health, social, and developmental information via the Individualized Family Service Plan (IFSP) or Individualized Education Program (IEP) process.

-Any questions regarding this Management Bulletin may be addressed to your assigned Field Services Unit Consultant (see Attachment B, California Department of Education, Child Development Division/Field Services Units, County Assignment List).
+Any questions regarding this Management Bulletin may be addressed to your assigned Field Services Unit Consultant (see Attachment B, California Department of Education, Early Education and Support Division/Field Services Units, County Assignment List).

 Date of Birth:

 Summary Developmental Information: